 The 10 winningest head coaches in NFL history

-On Sunday against the Philadelphia Eagles, Andy Reid won his 100th game as the Kansas City Chiefs’ head coach, placing him in impressive—and lone— territory.
-The century-mark achievement now makes Reid the only NFL head coach to win 100 games with two teams.
-The other NFL team, in sort of poetic irony, was the Eagles.
+Andy Reid made history last year as the first NFL head coach to win at least 100 games for two teams — the Philadelphia Eagles and the Kansas City Chiefs.

+And Reid has added to his resume in 2023, with the Week 12 win over the Las Vegas Raiders moving him past Hank Stram for the top spot in Chiefs franchise history.

-Where does the longtime NFL coach now stand on the all-time wins list?
+Where does the longtime NFL coach now stand on the all-time regular season wins list?
 Let’s take a look…

 10. Dan Reeves